rentry/rentry.github.io/_posts/2022-05-19-joining-search-and-rescue-part-3.md

 I finally arranged my gear into two kits: (1) SAR gear, indicated by a spray-painted 🔵 (because it was only spray paint can I had that worked), and (2) vehicle maintenance and tools.
 I still need to pack more food rations and other general purpose gear, but it's better than it was yesterday.

-I'll cover the details of the SAR supplemental kits in a future post, but for now, I'll just mention that they fall in the categories of shelter, fire (including gas stove), water, and specialized gear (such as snowshoes).
+I'll cover the details of the SAR supplemental kits in a future post, but for now, I'll just mention that they fall in the categories of shelter, fire (including gas stove), water purification, and specialized gear (such as snowshoes).

 ![Beige Ford Ranger pickup in an empty parking lot]({{ 'assets/images/2022-5-truck-5.jpg' | relative_url }})